bwen19/chat-solidjs/README.md

 # chat
-A chat app with Axum and Solidjs
+A chat client with Solidjs